Hamza-Mandviwala/two-tier-kubernetes-app-aws-architecture/README.md

 This GitHub Project gives an analysis and architectural view of a 2 Tier Application hosted on AWS.

 There are 2 architectural diagrams shared in this guide.
-The first one gives a multi availability zone layout of an AWS cluster hosting the 2 Tier application, and another is a single availability zone layout of an AWS cluster hosting the 2 Tier application.
+The first and main one that we focus on gives a single availability zone layout of an AWS cluster hosting the 2 Tier application, and another is a multi - availability zone layout of an AWS cluster hosting the 2 Tier application.
 The architecture has been planned keeping production use case in mind.

-However, it does not involve any additional third party security tools as part of it.
+It does not involve any additional third party security tools as part of it.
+Mainly involves using of the appropriate security groups.

 This is just a guide and has not been deployed due to limited resources at my end.
 It should, however, give a clear understanding of the deployment and necessary actions to be taken.
 It does not contain the detailed step by step procedure to deploy a two tiered application.